panicsteve/shutup-css/README.md

 If you make changes to the stylesheet, or download a new version of shutup.css, you may need to quit and restart your browser to make sure it takes effect.

-**If you don't trust a remotely-imported CSS file being applied to every web page you see, or if you want to make additional customizations, you can [download the most recent non-updating version](shutup.css) instead, but you will have to occasionally update this file manually.*
+**If you don't trust a remotely-imported CSS file being applied to every web page you see, or if you want to make additional customizations, you can [download the most recent non-updating version][css-main] instead, but you will have to occasionally update this file manually.*

 ## How about a bookmarklet instead?